refinery29/api-standards/README.md

     ],

+**TODO:** We differe in how we wrap or don't wrap responses.
+DASH always wraps in a `{'results': ...}`.
+Shops/Rockethip only wraps for lists, and uses the resource name as the key.
+Login/Monorail never wraps.

 ## Error handling

+#### Obama Says

 Error responses should include a common HTTP status code, message for the developer, message for the end-user (when appropriate), internal error code (corresponding to some specific internally determined ID), links where developers can find more info.
 For example: